 RSNA Intracranial Aneurysm Detection AI Challenge (2025)

-In collaboration with the American Society of Neuroradiology (ASNR) and the Society of Neurointerventional Surgery (SNIS), the 2025 RSNA Intracranial Aneurysm Detection AI Challenge invites researchers to develop machine learning models to detect and localize intracranial aneurysms across a variety of medical imaging modalities, including:
+In collaboration with the American Society of Neuroradiology, the Society of Neurointerventional Surgery, and the European Society of Neuroradiology, the 2025 Intracranial Aneurysm Detection AI Challenge invites researchers to develop machine learning models to detect and localize intracranial aneurysms across a variety of medical imaging modalities, including CT angiography, MR angiography and MRI.

 Background